AbsolutelyNoContext/AbsolutelyNoContext/README.md

    - 💻 Tauri

 ### 🗒 Currently Working On.
  - 🔥 A new privacy friendly and cross platform mod manager.
+(Haitus Due To Technical Issues)
  - 📈 Server Monitoring.
+(Implementing alongside Flick soon:tm:)
+ - 🤖 Discord Bot for security.
+(Flick)

 ### 🏷 Where To Tag Me.
 <!-- E9E9F1 -->